 The Conservation and Experiential Learning Garden (CELG) supports the role of the Evergreen Campus to enhance and protect native biodiversity, facilitate meaningful interactions with the environment and support innovative education opportunities.
-The 12,000 square foot garden features interactive certified native wildlife habitat and an six raised bed organic community vegetable garden beds.
+The 12,000 square foot garden features interactive certified native wildlife habitat and a raised bed organic community vegetable garden.

 || Community Vegetable Garden

 || Sage, Rosemary, Thyme, Blueberry Bush, seasonal vegetables